HIV Clinical Fellowship

 Started in 2004, this competitive one-year HIV clinical fellowship uses the teaching skills and expertise of roughly 40 full-time and affiliated faculty in HIV primary care and sub-specialty care to train fellows in the clinical care of HIV-infected adults.
 Fellows rotate through a variety of primary care and specialty care clinics at ZSFG, as well as the Infectious Diseases and HIV inpatient consult service, gaining experience in managing complications and comorbidities of HIV.
 Fellows are trained in the management of antiretroviral therapy (ART), opportunistic infections and viral hepatitis.
 Other areas of focus include HIV-related dermatologic, pulmonary, psychiatric, neurologic, metabolic, cardiovascular, and substance use comorbidities.

-The UCSF HIV Clinical Scholar's Fellowship is distinct from traditional academic training programs in Infectious Diseases and can be completed in one year.
+The UCSF HIV Clinical Fellowship is distinct from traditional academic training programs in Infectious Diseases and can be completed in one year.
 We emphasize the training of front-line clinicians who will become leaders within HIV medicine.
 Graduates of our fellowship provide HIV expertise, care, and leadership in a variety of community settings.